-220. The evaluator shall check to ensure that the TSS and operational guidance contain descriptions of the interfaces to access to audit records, and if the descriptions of the means of preventing audit records from unauthorized access (modification, deletion) are consistent.
+The evaluator shall check to ensure that the TSS and operational guidance contain descriptions of the interfaces to access to audit records, and if the descriptions of the means of preventing audit records from unauthorized access (modification, deletion) are consistent.

-Findings:The instructions for downloading the local audit log contents can be found in [UG] under "Top Page > Settings > Collecting Logs" subsection "Downloading the Logs".
-The instructions for clearing the logs can be found in [UG] under "Top Page > Settings > Collecting Logs" subsection "Deleting All Logs".All management functions are described in a series of authorization matrices in [SEC] which includes administrators who are permitted to download the local logs
+The instructions for downloading the local audit log contents can be found in [UG] under "Top Page > Settings > Collecting Logs" subsection "Downloading the Logs".
+The instructions for clearing the logs can be found in [UG] under "Top Page > Settings > Collecting Logs" subsection "Deleting All Logs".

-[SEC] which includes administrators who are permitted to download the local logs under "Web Image Monitor: Device Settings > [Download Logs]" and those permitted to clear the logs (a 'Delete All Logs' button) which is a function contained within "Web Image Monitor: Device Settings > [Logs]".
+All management functions are described in a series of authorization matrices in [SEC] which includes administrators who are permitted to download the local logs under "Web Image Monitor: Device Settings > [Download Logs]" and those permitted to clear the logs (a 'Delete All Logs' button) which is a function contained within "Web Image Monitor: Device Settings > [Logs]".

-- 221. The evaluator shall also perform the following test: - 1.
-The evaluator shall test that an authorized user can access the audit records. - 223.
-2. The evaluator shall test that a user without authorization for the audit data cannot access the audit records.
+222. 1.
+The evaluator shall test that an authorized user can access the audit records.

+23. 2.
+The evaluator shall test that a user without authorization for the audit data cannot access the audit records.

-Note: Refer to FMT_MTD.1, which specifies a subtest case explicitly to check access control of audit records to authorized users.
+Note: Refer to FAU\SAR.1, which specifies a subtest case explicitly to check access control of audit records to authorized users.
+Refer to FMT\MTD.1, which specifies a subtest case explicitly to show that unauthorized users cannot access audit records.

-5.1.4 FAU_STG.4 Prevention of audit data loss
+5.1.4 FAU STG.4 Prevention of audit data loss

-- 5.1.4.1 TSS - 224.
-The evaluator shall check to ensure that the TSS contains a description of the processing performed when the capacity of audit records becomes full, which is consistent with the definition of the SFR.
+The evaluator shall check to ensure that the TSS contains a description of the 224 processing performed when the capacity of audit records becomes full, which is consistent with the definition of the SFR description of the processing performed (such as informing the authorized users)